Food, Poland

 Żelazna 58/62, 00-879 Warszawa, Poland

-Mango Vegan have 3 branches in town and their menu consists of dishes from different cuisines, from Middle eastern to oriental.
-They do have a nice restaurant space and if you come in the afternoon, you can get their lunch menu offer – which was a pretty good deal.. à la carte prices were a bit above the average.
+Mango Vegan have a couple of restaurants in town and their menu consists of dishes from different cuisines, from Middle eastern to oriental.
+They do have a nice space and if you come in the afternoon, you can get a lunch menu offer. À la carte prices were a bit above the average.

-Honestly, go here for drinks and dessert ;).
-Mango Vegan facebook page
+Honestly, go here for drinks and dessert.
+Instagram: mangoveganwarsaw

 This is where we enjoyed our last dinner in Warsaw and it was a good choice!
-I had to decide between Boca Boca and Pink Vegan and this was first on the way.
-I think it was mostly just the casual and chill ambience for us, and the one staff around that made the experience so nice.
+I had to decide between Boca Boca and Pink Vegan, and this was first on the way.
+It was the casual and chill ambience for us, and the one staff around that made the experience so nice.
 The food wasn’t mind blowing – they were simple comfort food plates.

 Ordynacka 13, 00-364 Warszawa, Poland

-The Botanist was actually top on my list of dinner places to try in Warsaw!
-Well, guess what – we didn’t manage to dine there.
-We saved it for our last night, and silly me, forgot to make a reservation.
+The Botanist was actually top on my list of dinner places to try in Warsaw.
+Well, guess what – we saved it for our last night, and silly me, forgot to make a reservation.
 I was hoping they had a table for 2 but they are very popular, it seems.
 So!
 Make your reservations a few days in advance!
 This is fine plant-based dining in Warsaw, and at good prices.

 Reservations: The Botanist